VJ-144/Ising-Model/README.txt

 for output data to be stored.
 The simulation is run for 10100 sweeps and the first 100 are discarded to allow the system to reach equilibrium.

-!The visualisation of the system only starts after 100 sweeps!
+!The visualisation of the system only starts after 100 sweeps! -- this may take a few seconds

 The simulation conditions are as follows: